paskal/claude-go-tests/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Existing examples in the claude-context directory are sourced from MIT projects made by @umputun and @paskal.
+Existing examples in the `claude-context` directory are sourced from MIT projects by [@umputun](https://github.com/umputun) and [@paskal](https://github.com/paskal).

 ---

 ## Official Documentation

-For more details about Claude's GitHub integration [please see the official doc](https://support.anthropic.com/en/articles/10167454-using-the-github-integration).
+For more details about Claude's GitHub integration, please see the [official documentation](https://support.anthropic.com/en/articles/10167454-using-the-github-integration).

 ---